 Install Letsencrypt and Database Auto-Backup module from OCA’s server tools repository.
 Download zip from https://github.com/OCA/server-tools/

-Setup auto-backup SSL as soon as domains are moved on your server.
+Use Letsencrypt to get an SSL certificate as soon as domains are moved on your server.

 Web environment ribbon is a very useful utility for those who works on several Odoo instances.
 You will got a red ribbon on the top left corner in every page (ribbon name and color can be changed).

 Backup or duplicate your database with Odoo database manager.
 You will leave your first copy untouched.
 It will be used as a template.
 For further installations, just duplicate your template and install everything you need.

 Avoid extra dependencies (PHP, MySQL, …).
 If you can, choose Perl based or Python based software if possible.

 - Webmin use Perl, it have a lots of modules, is actively developped, but old ;

 - BlueOnyx is built with Java and Perl, based on a product developped by Cobalt, it’s solid but a bit old ;